Fall Nature Activities for Preschoolers

 I’m so thankful I get to spend time with my children for their preschool years.
-First, I share our curriculum choices and why we use them.
-Keep reading to find out how we explored nature during the Fall!
+First, I share our Exploring Nature curriculum choices and why we use them.
+Keep reading to find out how we explore nature during the Fall!
 Finally, at the bottom, we list our favorite supplies for the preschool years.

 SUPPORTS AMPLE NATURE TIME